Student Services, Activities and Organizations

 Student Government

 The Student Senate is the primary vehicle for the involvement of students in University governance.
-It has initial responsibility for recommendations on matters pertaining directly to student life, services, and interests, including the allocation of that portion of the educational costs designated as the segregated fee.
-In elections held each year, the student body elects eligible students from two geographical districts—on and off campus—to serve as senators.
+It has initial responsibility for recommendations on matters pertaining directly to student life, services, and interests, including the allocation of millions of dollars of student segregated fees each year to fund student support services and recreational activities, for example.
+Each year, the student body elects eligible students from two geographical districts—on and off campus—to serve as senators.

-Through the United Hall Council and the Coeducational Residence Hall Judicial Board, students also participate, with the Director of Housing and Residence Life, in the operation and development of residence hall programs and policies.
+Through the Residence Hall Association and the Coeducational Residence Hall Judicial Board, students also participate, with the Director of Housing and Residence Life, in the operations and development of residence hall programs and policies.

 For further information, students may contact the Student Senate Office or the Dean of Students Office.
 Visit the website.